Sepioloidea lineolata: Anatomy

-Because the striped pyjama squid is a non-nautiloid cephalopod, it is able to disguise itself by changing its appearance.
+The striped pyjama squid is able to disguise itself by changing its appearance.
 The squid will change to a dark brown or purple color when it is being attacked or to camouflage itself with the surrounding environment.

 Sepioloidea lineolata has two tentacles for feeding and eight arms.
-It also has a rounded shell and is small.
+The mantle opening on the dorsal side is fringed with finger-like tendrils.
+They have a maximum mantle length of 40 mm.
+Like all members of its family, it lacks a shell.
 The squid's two feeding tentacles have suckers on them with toothed rims.

 Sepioloidea lineolata also have glands underneath their body that can secrete a toxic slime whenever the squid is being attacked by a predator.
-The slime that is produced by the squid contains many different proteins and toxins.
 The slime scares off the predators or allows the striped pyjama squid enough time to escape.
 Another defense mechanism that S. lineolata uses is its inking behavior.
 The ink that cephalopods produce is made of secretions from two different glands that is colored by melanin.
-The ink that expelled can mimic the shape of the squid and therefore distract the predator long enough for the squid to get away, or it can interfere with the vision of the predator.
+The ink that is expelled can mimic the shape of the squid and thereby distract the predator long enough for the squid to get away, or it can interfere with the vision of the predator.

 The striped pyjama squid has white and brown stripes all across its body.
 The white stripes on the squid are reflective of white light.
-The dark stripes are actually chromatophores, tiny sacs of pigment that the cuttlefish can flash.
-S. lineolata and other similar cephalopods are poisonous with the venom of their saliva containing tetrodotoxin, a type of neurotoxin.
+The dark stripes are actually chromatophores, tiny sacs of pigment that the squid can flash.
+S. lineolata and other similar cephalopods are toxic, with the venom of their saliva containing tetrodotoxin, a type of neurotoxin.